Chapel-Saint-Auret/2DComboSelector/README.md

 - Double-click the downloaded `.exe` file.
 - Follow the on-screen instructions.

-**After installation, you’ll find a shortcut to launch the tool on your Desktop or in the Start Menu.**

----

 ## **Option 2: Manual Installation via Python and pip**